 Letters and Lunch Workshop/Panel – Feb 9

-Hoyas in Letters is teaming up with the Georgetown University English Department to hold a working session for current students to learn more about careers that involve writing.
-Access Letters and Lunch Flyer.
+Hoyas in Letters teamed up with the Georgetown University English Department to hold a working session for current students to learn more about careers that involve writing.
 Read More

 October 11: Georgetown Writes – Truth in Media.

 Hoyas in Letters partnered with Georgetown University Library Associates to present the fourth Georgetown Writes program featuring alumni discussing their experiences.
 Panelists included Sarah Mimms (C’10), Deputy Politics Editor for Buzzfeed, Mark Bulik (F’80), Senior Editor, The New York Times, and Russell Adams (C’ 98), Editor, The Wall Street Journal.
 The moderator was Sanford J. Ungar, Director of the Free Speech Project, Office of the President, Georgetown University.
 The discussion drew a large and engaged crowd of students and alumni inside Pierce Reading Room, Lauinger Library.